-What Can a Handyman Do in Delta in Delta County, Texas?
+What Can a Handyman Do Without a License in Delta in Delta County, Texas?

 Texas does not issue a general “handyman” or “general contractor” license at the state level for typical residential repair/remodel work, but Texas DOES require state licenses for specific regulated trades (electrical, plumbing, HVAC, and certain fire protection work).
 A common “handyman exemption threshold” like “jobs under $500” is not a Texas statewide contractor-law concept; instead, the key limits are: do not perform regulated trade work without the appropriate state license, and pull local building permits when required by the city/county having jurisdiction.